DamonMd/css-options/README.md

 This repo has a react form(using hooks) that has been duplicated using two different methods to implement css.
 The form consists of a few standard inputs, a checkbox, and some buttons.
 Where applicable, I attempted to use different implementations of of the css below, most notably in styled-components as it has more flexibility in how to define/extend some of the css properties and it also allows you to declare the css within the same jsx file.

-Overall layout on a page level uses a simple implemetation of css grid(2 columns, auto rows, and some padding between the sections)
+Overall layout on a page level uses a simple implemetation of css grid(2 columns, auto rows, and some padding between the columns/rows)

 ## Styled-Components